Skip to content

 Here is a sample 13 month old sleep schedule for a baby who has transitioned to one nap.
 This is just a guide for what a day may look like based on appropriate wake windows but can vary depending on nap lengths and individual caloric needs.

-13 month old sample schedule on one nap
+13 month old sample sleep and feeding schedule on one nap

 Text version of 13 Month Old Sample Schedule on 1 Nap table